geoffsee/open-gsio/README.md

 > **Note**: This project is currently under active development.
 The styling is a work in progress and some functionality
 > may be broken.
 Tests are being actively ported and stability will improve over time.
 Thank you for your patience!

-This is my full-stack Conversational AI.
+This is a full-stack Conversational AI.
 It runs on Cloudflare or Bun.

 ## Table of Contents